derivexyz/v1-core/docs/contracts/shortcollateral.md

 Initialize the contract.

+### Function `updateDelegateApproval() external`

+In case of an update to the synthetix contract that revokes the approval

 ### Function `sendQuoteCollateral(address recipient, uint256 amount) external`

 Transfers quoteAsset to the recipient.
-This should only be called by the option market in the following cases:
+This should only be called by OptionMarket in the following cases:

 - A short is closed, in which case the premium for the option is sent to the LP